 The keys to continuous globalization are automation, visibility, and tracking.
 Automation refers to managing both legacy programs and new development by analyzing, verifying, and exchanging localization resource files from the build to the translator and back again in a continuous manner.
 During every stage of the process, you must monitor the software code repositories for i18n and L10n changes, as well as for any staging or linguistic issues.

-- Visibility – Dashboard measurement and drill-down of i18n and L10n violations and changes via static analysis of source code repositories including tools for fixing problems early during development
+Visibility refers to the dashboard measurement and drill-down of i18n and L10n violations and changes.
+This is possible via the static analysis of source code repositories, including tools for fixing problems early during development.

-In practice, most software development endeavors treat localization as a delayed and often manually managed process, outside of ongoing sprints and releases.
+In practice, most software development endeavors treat localization as a delayed and manual process, outside of ongoing sprints and releases.
 This is contrary to agile and good software development management practices.